-Procurements shall be made by one of the following methods, as described herein: (a) small purchase procedures: (b) competitive sealed bids (formal advertising); (c) competitive negotiation; (d) noncompetitive negotiation.
+Procurements shall be made by one of the following methods, as described herein: (a) small purchase procedures; (b) competitive sealed bids (formal advertising); (c) competitive negotiation; (d) noncompetitive negotiation.

-- (1) Small purchase procedures are those relatively simple and informal procurement methods that are sound and appropriate for a procurement of services, supplies or other property, costing in the agregate not more than appropriate for a procurement of services, supplies of other property, costing in the agregate not more than \$10,000.
+(1) Small purchase procedures are those relatively simple and informal procurement methods that are sound and appropriate for a procurement of services, supplies or other property, costing in the agregate not more than \$10,000.
 Recipients shall comply with State or local small purchase dollar limits under \$10,000.
-If small purchase procedures are used for a procurement under a grant, price or rate quotations shall be obtained from an adequate number of qualified sources. - (2) In competitive sealed bids (formal advertising), sealed bids are publicly solicited and a firm-fixed-price contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is lowest in price. - (a) In order for formal advertising to be feasible, appropriate conditions must be present, including, as a minimum, the following: - A complete, adequate and realistic specification or puchase description is available. n complete, adequate and realistic specification of publishe description is available.
+If small purchase procedures are used for a procurement under a grant, price or rate quotations shall be obtained from an adequate number of qualified sources.

+(2) In competitive sealed bids (formal advertising), sealed bids are publicly solicited and a firm-fixed-price contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is lowest in price.

+(a) In order for formal advertising to be feasible, appropriate conditions must be present, including, as a minimum, the following: